Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes for the latest offerings.

 The Management Project course is the capstone for management programs.
 This course is normally taken in the final semester of their management program.
 Students will carry out individual research in a management topic of interest to the student and approved by the faculty member.
 The students work shall demonstrate mastery of the management and leadership skills obtained in the program.
 The result of the research is typically in the form of a case study of management problem of interest.
 This course meets in person approximately five times during the semester.

-Prerequisites: ENMG 652, ENMG 656, ENMG 658, and either ENMG 650 or ENMG 668; a grade of ‘C’ or better is required in each.
+Prerequisite: Student must complete ENMG 652, ENMG 656 and ENMG 658 and (ENMG 650 or ENMG 668) with a grade ‘C’ or better.

 Looking for more info?